arisa-chan/rc-design-collection-web/README.md

 Perform serviceability checks, generate reinforcement details, and calculate quantity takeoffs, all while ensuring code compliance, including constructability and seismic requirements.
 Best of all, since this is a web application, you can do the calculations on any device, anytime, anywhere, even while on the go.

+The web application can be accessed at [https://rc-design-collection.onrender.com](https://rc-design-collection.onrender.com).
+(Note that first time access of this website may take a minute or more as I am just using the free tier of Render.)

 ## 🚀 Features & Modules

 ### 1. RC Beam Design `(v0.8 Beta)`